stanleyliu003/Atelic/AUTO_SCROLL_IMPLEMENTATION.md

 **Solution:**
 - Use Reanimated's `scrollTo()` which runs directly on UI thread
 - Both gesture and scroll operate on same thread → **co-exist perfectly**

+### Problem 2: Dragged card doesn't follow finger during autoscroll

+**Issue:** When autoscroll occurs, the dragged activity card doesn't move with the scroll offset, causing it to appear to "lag behind" the user's finger.

+**Root Cause:**
+- `event.translationY` is relative to where gesture started, NOT adjusted for scroll changes
+- When autoscroll moves content (e.g., 50px down), card position doesn't compensate
+- Result: Card appears to drift away from finger position

+**Solution:**
+- Track `initialScrollY` when drag starts
+- Calculate scroll delta: `scrollDelta = currentScrollY - initialScrollY`
+- Apply compensation: `translateY = event.translationY + scrollDelta`
+- This keeps card locked under user's finger even as content scrolls

+### Problem 3: Scrolling up from last activity doesn't work properly

+**Issue:** When dragging the last activity upward from the bottom of the list, autoscroll compensation breaks.

+**Root Cause:**
+- `maxScroll` was calculated as `(contentHeight - SearchBarHeight) - viewHeight`
+- But users can scroll to show the SearchBar, so `currentScrollY` can exceed `maxScroll`
+- When autoscrolling UP, clamping operation `Math.min(maxScroll, newOffset)` creates sudden jumps
+- This breaks the scroll compensation delta calculation

+**Solution:**
+- Include SearchBar in `maxScroll` calculation: `maxScroll = contentHeight - viewHeight`
+- SearchBar is scrollable content, not a boundary restriction
+- Now `currentScrollY` will never exceed `maxScroll`, keeping compensation smooth

+### Problem 4: Reordering to positions outside initial view doesn't work

+**Issue:** When dragging an activity to positions outside the initial viewport (using autoscroll), the reorder operation doesn't happen even though the card visually appears in the correct position.

+**Root Cause:**
+- Target index calculation used raw `event.translationY` from gesture
+- Visual position used `event.translationY + scrollDelta` (compensated)
+- Mismatch: Card appears at position for index 1, but system thinks it's at index 4
+- Threshold check also used raw gesture distance, missing effective movement

+**Solution:**
+- Calculate effective drag distance: `effectiveDragDistance = event.translationY + scrollDelta`
+- Use effective distance for target index: `positionChange = round(effectiveDragDistance / ITEM_HEIGHT)`
+- Use effective distance for threshold check: `hasExceeded = abs(effectiveDragDistance) >= threshold`
+- Now target index matches visual position, enabling reorders across entire scrollable range

 ---